guillemontecinos/itp_fall_2018_visual_language/blog.md

 ## Week 5 - Composition

-For the composition assignment we were committed to design the poster for the 2018 ITP Winter Show, which should represent our community.
+For the composition assignment we were committed to design the poster for the 2018 ITP Winter Show, in which we should represent ITP community.
+The community is composed by individuals, each one different from the other, individuals that mostly love electronics.

+That's how I came with the -cliché- idea of representing the community with binary code.
+But to not be as cliché as it is I converted the description of ITP -published in it's [website](https://tisch.nyu.edu/itp)- to raw binary data which I used as a background for the 2018 Winter Show poster design.

+Over that background I wrote the words "itp" and "winter show" following the thirds rule, and focusing the attention to the name of the program.
+Below that and towards the bottom-right side of the poster I decided to place the information of the event in Josef Sans Bold font over a white rect which enhanced the content.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_fall_2018_visual_language/blob/master/week_5/itp_postcard.jpg" align="middle" width="70%">